stromerbike/meta-medusa-dist/README.md

 - set "Mail Utilities ---> popmaildir" to N; Remark: Not needed.
 - set "Mail Utilities ---> reformime" to N; Remark: Not needed.
 - set "Mail Utilities ---> sendmail" to N; Remark: Not needed.
-- set "Process Utilities ---> lsof" to N; Remark: To avoid hiding the full blown lsof.
 - set "Runint Utilities ---> chpst" to N; Remark: Not needed with systemd.
 - set "Runint Utilities ---> setuidgid" to N; Remark: To avoid conflicts with daemontools(-encore) / Not needed with systemd.
 - set "Runint Utilities ---> envuidgid" to N; Remark: To avoid conflicts with daemontools(-encore) / Not needed with systemd.